 This one pot Italian sausage orzo recipe is easy, creamy, and comes together fast for a comforting and delicious weeknight dinner.

-You may also like my Tomato Orzo with Chicken Sausage and Broccoli for a lighter option or this Lemon Chicken Orzo.
+You may also like my Italian Sausage Orzo Soup or this Lemon Chicken Orzo.

 Why you'll love it